Dodson Parker Behm & Capparella PC

 He served as amicus counsel in McIntyre v.
 Balentine, which brought comparative fault to Tennessee.
 He was also counsel in the Tennessee Supreme Court case that established loss of consortium damages in wrongful death actions and abolished the open and obvious rule.
 He was lead counsel in Martin v.
 Norfolk Southern Railroad Company, through which the Tennessee Supreme Court clarified the summary judgment standard in Tennessee.

-Recognized as one of Tennessee’s preeminent appellate lawyers, Mr. Capparella has handled more than 200 appeals in state and federal courts.
+Recognized as one of Tennessee’s preeminent appellate lawyers, Mr. Capparella has handled more than 400 appeals in state and federal courts.
 In 2016, he was elected to membership in the American Academy of Appellate Lawyers.
-Named the Best Lawyers® 2018 Nashville Appellate Practice “Lawyer of the Year,” he leads the firm’s appellate practice team which manages civil, domestic, and criminal appeals throughout Tennessee.
+Named the Best Lawyers® 2020 Nashville Personal Injury for Plaintiffs “Lawyer of the Year,” he leads the firm’s appellate practice team which manages civil, domestic, and criminal appeals throughout Tennessee.
 As a consultant, Mr. Capparella regularly assists trial practitioners, providing services ranging from trial court preparation to handling of the entire appeal.

 He also serves as the editor and contributing author for the Nashville Bar Association’s Appellate Practice Handbook.
 He is co-author of the Tennessee Practice Volume 17 on Comparative Fault, published by Thomson Reuters.
 He has been an instructor of legal writing at Vanderbilt University School of Law and has taught advanced legal writing at the Nashville School of Law.
 He served as an editor for the Tennessee Tort Law Letter, a monthly report of leading tort cases published by M. Lee Smith Publishers, for more than 20 years.